infor-design/enterprise-wc/src/components/ids-data-grid/README.md

 - Custom formatter functions can now be any type of function and have a different signature.
 - The `expanded` column option for tree was renamed to `rowExpanded`.
 - The `expandrow/collapserow` events are renamed to `rowexpanded/rowcollapsed`
+- The `beforeentereditmode/entereditmode/exiteditmode` event is renamed to `beforecelledit/celledit/endcelledit/cancelcelledit`
+- The `actionablemode` feature has been replaced with simply tabbing to the next editable field when in edit mode.

 ## Accessibility Guidelines